Thousands of people across the UK are paying more tax than they need to, are you one of them? We explain how to check and challenge your tax code.

 There are several situations which could result in you being assigned the wrong tax code, here are the most common:

-If you have recently changed job or are still waiting for a p45 from your previous employer then you could have been given the wrong tax code.
+You changed your job.
+If you have recently changed jobs or are still waiting for a P45 from your previous employer, then you could have been given the wrong tax code.
 This can happen as the tax office will be unaware that you have finished you previous job so they will consider your new one a second source of income and tax you accordingly.

+Your company benefits change.
 Certain benefits you get from your employer, such as a company car, gym membership or health insurance, are considered taxable.
 If you start receiving, or have a change in any of the benefits you receive it may affect your tax code.

 Your tax code is determined by a number of factors including your age, health benefits, marital and employment status.

-Most tax codes consist of letters and numbers; the letter will relate to your specific tax type and what type of work you are doing.
+The letters relate to your specific tax type and what type of work you are doing.

 Here are some of the most common tax codes and what they mean:

-L - The most common tax code for people who are working and entitled to the basic tax free Personal Allowance.
+L - The most common tax code for people who are working and entitled to the basic tax-free Personal Allowance.

-K - This code indicates that the tax free benefits you receive are greater than your annual Personal allowance.
+K - This code indicates that the tax-free benefits you receive are greater than your annual Personal allowance.
 As a result you will pay the extra tax due from your benefits through your income.

 BR - This tax code is usually used for a second job or pension rather than your main source of income and means that your whole income is being tax at the basic tax rate of 20%.

 D0 - This also tends to apply to second jobs, but the D0 code is for anyone who falls into the higher income tax bracket.
-If this code appears on your pay slip, all of your income is being tax at 40%.
+If this code appears on your payslip, all of your income is being tax at 40%.

-NT - Stands for No Tax and indicates that no tax is being taken from your income; this may apply to full time university students who only work during the holidays or in some cases those who work aboard.
+NT - Stands for No Tax and indicates that no tax is being taken from your income; this may apply to full time university students who only work during the holidays or in some cases those who work abroad.

-The Personal Allowance for the tax year 2015/16 has increased to £10,600, however this figure begins to diminish once your income rises above £100,000.
+The Personal Allowance for the tax year 2021/22 is £12,570, however this figure begins to diminish once your income rises above £100,000.